vipincr/minerva-shopify-theme/.github/ISSUE_TEMPLATE/Bug_issue.md

 ## Describe the expected behavior

-## Version information (Dawn, browsers and operating systems)
+## Version information (theme, store, browsers)

-- Dawn Version: 7.0.1
+- Theme version (commit hash or tag):
-- Chrome Version 108.0.5359.124
+- Storefront used for testing:
-- macOS Version 13.1
+- Browser and OS:

 ## Possible solution